Health

 BMI

 The doctors advise keeping a healthy body weight and BMI for medical purposes in this instance.
-Somewhere below 27 BMI (25 in some cases) is ideal, as Dr. Fu explains, “obesity has been shown to be associated with increased risk for breast cancer.”
+Somewhere below 27 BMI (25 in some cases) is ideal.
+Dr. Fu explains that “obesity has been shown to be associated with increased risk for breast cancer.”

 Lifestyle

 The healthy lifestyle choices that work for nearly every health condition also apply here.
 Diligence in this area can go a long way!
-The docs urge you to not smoke, limit your alcohol intake to one to two drinks per week, and to exercise (our favorite tip!).
+The docs urge you to not smoke, limit your alcohol intake to one to two drinks per week, and to exercise.

 What About Bras?